ericthewizard/writecode-examples/README.md

-# codeit examples
+# writecode examples

-This repository contains examples of using codeit in Python, Rust, and Go.
+This repository contains examples of using writecode to write code in Python, Rust, and Go.